HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 ka:

-vc1: SHOW q1 AND suzeitp01 & sudau01 & subeur01 IF ssujaaz=1 \| kA
+vc1: SHOW q1 AND suzeitp01 & sudau01 & subeur01 IF ssujaaz=1 \

 vc2: SHOW q2/is1 AND suzeitp01 & sudau01 & subeur01 & suzeitp02 & sudau02 &
 subeur02 IF ssujaaz=2